 Find out more about the textile centre, a unique feature of the Museum of Surrey.

 Fabric and patterns are cultural threads woven throughout Surrey.
-While the Textile Centre is currently closed, vibrant textile demos are taking place in the museum foyer.

 Who Are the Hoosers?